golemfactory/golem-js-preview-program/tasks/6-initialise-workers/FEEDBACK.md

 [

 What was your general experience with Golem Network?
+What was difficult/frustrating?
+What was a nice surprise?

 In what projects could you utilize Golem Network?